 VLF signals from the antennas are amplified, then digitised and timestamped with reference to a pulse-per-second from a GPS.
 Up to three channels may be received simultaneously, ideally from a pair of orthogonal magnetic loops and a vertical electric field probe.
 All of the following processing takes place in software.

-The received signal is band limited to 3kHz width and passed through a sferic blanker with threshold set to 1.2 times the mean rectified amplitude.
-With normal VLF conditions this results in between 25% to 35% of the signal being blanked but the gain in signal/noise ratio is around 20dB.
+The received signal is band limited to 3kHz width and passed through a sferic blanker with threshold set to about 10 times the mean rectified noise floor amplitude.
+With normal VLF conditions this results in between 25% to 35% of the signal being blanked but the gain in signal/noise ratio is around 20dB at 8kHz.

 The sferic blanked signal is multiplied by a local oscillator at the carrier frequency to produce a complex baseband signal.
 This is further band limited and resampled to a sample rate of the order of 100 Hz.
 This is much wider than the signal bandwidth but the extra spectrum is useful later for measuring the background noise.